 - other supporting information as determined by the Town of Canmore

-Please see the section titled Subdivision of Land in the Land Use Bylaw as well at the pdf Guidelines for Subdivision and Development in Mountainous Terrain (128 KB) for more information.
+Please see the section titled Subdivision of Land in the Land Use Bylaw as well as the pdf Guidelines for Subdivision and Development in Mountainous Terrain (128 KB) for more information.

 Land Use Bylaw Amendment

-As part of the application process for a land Use Bylaw Amendment, an applicant is required to have a Sustainability Screening Report that has been accepted by Council.
-It is strongly recommended that prior to making a Land Use Bylaw Amendment Application that a Pre-Application Consultation be scheduled with the Planning & Development Department.
+As part of the application process for a Land Use Bylaw Amendment, an applicant is required to have a Sustainability Screening Report that has been accepted by Council.
+It is strongly recommended that before making a Land Use Bylaw Amendment Application that a Pre-Application Consultation is scheduled with the Planning & Development Department.